bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 No, no.
 So it's not like super small.
-I mean, when I say small, I don't mean like infinitesimally small like epsilon.
+When I say small, I don't mean like infinitesimally small like epsilon.
 I just mean that it's small relative to the size of the of the of the data.
 Yeah, so it's small enough that when the client decrypts, it can kind of round away the error.
 So you can think of it, it's less like epsilon, more like error.